cellgeni/nf-demultiplex/README.md

 # nf-souporcell
-Our Souporcell repo but for Nextflow Tower
+Our [SouporCell repo](https://github.com/cellgeni/souporcell) but for Nextflow Tower

 There are two branches: